Mariclems/Gravity-Books-SQL-Analysis/README.md

 # Gravity-Books-SQL-Analysis
 SQL analysis for optimizing book stock and customer insights at Gravity Books

+**Objective:**
+Gravity Books aimed to leverage their extensive database to gain insights into inventory optimization, customer engagement, and logistical enhancements to improve overall efficiency and customer satisfaction.

 ## 1.Which language should we stock more books in?